 As your trusted insurance partner, we understand the challenges and uncertainties that you are facing.
 The Covid-19 pandemic continues to bring about extraordinary change that affects every facet of life and work in the UK on a daily basis.
 We hope that as the weeks have progressed, you and your loved ones have begun to settle into this new way of living, and you are managing to protect that which is most important to you.
 At Heath Crawford we are here to help you do that.

 Our priority during this period of global instability is to continue providing the service that you have come to expect from us, to the very highest standard that we can, and to keep you updated regularly as we do so.
-We know that you may have specific questions about your health insurance policy and how it has been impacted by Covid-19, and now that we are further into this new phase and answers to some of these questions have begun to emerge, we want to provide greater clarity around them.
+We know that you may have specific questions about your private health insurance provider, policy and how it has been impacted by Covid-19, and now that we are further into this new phase and answers to some of these questions have begun to emerge, we want to provide greater clarity around them.

 How has my insurance policy changed under my health insurance provider?